 5. Icecream Ebook Reader

-A stylish free ebook reader, but advanced features are only available in the Pro version
+A stylish free ebook reader, but lacking advanced features

 Icecream specializes in smart, no-frills software, and Icecream Ebook Reader is no exception.
 It supports EPUB, MOBI, PDF and FB2 ebook formats, and once you’ve imported your books they’re arranged in a neat bookshelf with a choice of viewing options.
 One particularly handy feature is the ability to archive and export your ebooks; ideal if you use more than one PC and don’t want the hassle of importing your books twice.
 There’s no cloud syncing though.